Synagogue Council of America

 The original declaration of principles provided that the SCA seek those common concerns shared by all six constituent bodies.
-Thus, the SCA offered a central address for a diverse religious community that could achieve sufficient consensus to be able to speak literally with “one voice” to the larger world on vital issues.
-Since consensus was necessary for any action, position, and statement, the SCA did not address internal religious conflicts, often embroiling the Jewish religious community.
+Thus, the SCA offered a central address for a diverse religious community that could achieve sufficient consensus to be able to speak literally with "one voice" to the larger world on vital issues.
+Since consensus was necessary for any action, position, and statement, the SCA did not address internal religious conflicts which often embroiled the religious community.

-It is apparent that over the many decades, great care and discipline was exercised by SCA leadership to determine the agenda in a way which avoided confrontations which would lead to the casting of a veto by one constituent because of a particular ideological or theological position.
-Indeed, the veto was resorted to only once or twice during the SCA’s history.
-There was criticism of this arrangement by those who thought the purpose of the SCA was to adjudicate or at least reconcile the religious differences which were dividing the Jewish community.
-Not to be able to do so was viewed as “weakness” or “ineffectualness.”
-But that was not its mandate.
-This self-imposed restrictiveness accounted for the continued viability of the SCA, allowing it to develop into a full-fledged “church body” working with the other major church bodies in this country and abroad, governmental agencies in the White House.
+It is apparent that over the many decades, SCA leaders exercised great care and discipline to determine agendas in a way which avoided confrontations which would lead to the casting of a veto by one constituent because of a particular ideological or theological position.
+Indeed, the veto was resorted to only once or twice during the SCA's history.
+There was criticism of this arrangement by those who thought the purpose of the SCA was to adjudicate or at least reconcile the religious differences dividing the Jewish community.
+Not to be able to do so was viewed as "weakness" or "ineffectualness".
+But that was not SCA's mandate.
+This self-imposed restrictiveness accounted for the continued viability of the SCA, allowing it to develop into a full-fledged "church body" working with the other major church bodies in the USA and abroad, and with governmental agencies and the White House.